fabariagbora/AI_Alignment_Framework/README.md

 In a post-AGI future, misaligned AI systems risk harmful consequences, especially with control over critical infrastructure.
 The Alignment Compliance Framework (ACF) ensures ethical AI adherence using .align files, Alignment Testing, and Decentralized Identifiers (DIDs).
 This scalable, decentralized system integrates alignment into development and lifecycle monitoring.
 ACF offers secure libraries, no-code tools for AI creation, regulatory compliance, continuous monitoring, and advisory services, promoting safer, commercially viable AI deployment.

 This repository contains details of AI Alignment Framework first developed at the Apart Safety and Entrepreneurship Hackathon organised by Apart Research.
-FInd the initailly published work here: https://www.apartresearch.com/project/align-file
+FInd the initailly published work [here.](https://www.apartresearch.com/project/align-file
+ "initially published on Apart's website")

 ## How To Use